Pythagorean theorem

 Thus, given two sides, the third side can be found using the formula.

-We will illustrate with examples, but before proceeding, you should know how to find the square root of a number and how to solve equations using subtraction.
+We will illustrate with examples, but before proceeding, you should know how to find the square root of a number and how to solve one-step equations.

 Examples showing how to use the Pythagorean theorem